Current world population:

 |Help support our cutting-edge work in the Population and Sustainability Program.|

-There are nearly 7.2 billion people on the planet today.
+There are more than 7.3 billion people on the planet today.
 That means more crowds, more traffic, more pollution… and less room for wildlife.
-We want to know what living in a world of 7 billion looks like and feels like to you.
-Submit your photos to our Instagram campaign.
+We want to see what sharing a crowded planet with wildlife looks like in your neighborhood.
+Submit your photos to our campaign.

 Endangered Species Condoms